-We're not looking to start a debate about best and worst Halloween candies, but whether or not you like candy corn, you can't deny that it's great for Halloween decorations!
+We're not looking to start a debate about the best and worst Halloween candies, but whether or not you like candy corn, you can't deny that it's great for Halloween decorations!
 These easy Halloween decorations only take 3 items: candles, tall glass jars and candy corn.
-We highly suggest using LED candles so you don't have to worry about your candle melting down into your candy corn during a Halloween party.
-However, if you want to try something a little different, you can get other candy corn flavors for a variety of candy and candle color schemes.
+We highly suggest using LED candles, so you don't have to worry about your candle melting down into your candy corn during a Halloween party.
+However, if you want to try something a little different, you can get other candy corn flavors for various candy and candle color schemes.
 We love how these candles are displayed on a weathered serving tray covered in moss, but you can try other display ideas with spider webs, raffia and more!
 Your guests will wish they had thought to make these cute Halloween party decorations.

 Printable Halloween Wall Decor

-Anyone looking to save money on Halloween decor will love making use of free holiday art printables.
+Anyone looking to save money on Halloween decor will love using free holiday art printables.
 Find your favorite Halloween subway art for a typographical touch, or look for cute vintage art prints.
 All that's left is to find a cheap photo frame at your local craft store, and then you can spook it up!
 Wrap your frame in colored string or ribbon, paint it or leave it as-is if you find a picture frame with a wonderfully weathered look.
 Then simply hang it on the wall, or lean it on a table to create a small Halloween display for guests.
 They'll be very impressed with your spooky style!